amd/HPCTrainingExamples/.OmniperfExamples-OpenMP/Fortran/collapse_excercise/README.md

 ╘════╧═══════════════╧═════════════════════════════════════════╧══════════╛

 ```
-This lists the time the execution of each kernel took in ```0.1 Top Kernels``` we can see that three kernels were launched and each of them was launced two times (´´´Count´´´).
-The last column shows how much of the overall time was spent in each of the kernels.
+This lists the time the execution of each kernel took in ```0.1 Top Kernels``` we can see that three kernels were launched and each of them was launced two times (```Count```) The last column shows how much of the overall time was spent in each of the kernels.
 The first kernel is the initialization, the second the warm-up loop.
 The third kernel is the one we are interested in.
 This is the kernel in line 54 in our source code and is thus marked as __omp_offloading_32_6140__QQmain_l54.kd.
 Note the l54 at the end provides the line.
 In ```0.2 Dispatch List``` we see the dispatch ID of each of the kernels.
-The ones we are interested in are the the ones with ´´´Dispatch_ID´´´ 3 and 4.
+The ones we are interested in are the the ones with ```Dispatch_ID``` 3 and 4.
-For now, lets choos dispatch 3 and choose a few blocks of interest (you can view all availa:
+For now, lets choose dispatch 3 and choose a few blocks of interest (you can view all available blocks by not filtering for ```--block```):
 ```
 omniperf analyze -p workloads/problem/MI300A_A1 --dispatch 3 --block 7.1.0 7.1.1 7.1.2 2.1.7 2.1.15
 ```